Lapland-UAS-Tequ/tequ-jetson-nx-setup/README.md

 4. Reboot

 Now the Jetson will boot from the SSD.
-Remember that the Jetson Xavier NX still requires the SD card be plugged in.
-At the moment direct booting from NVMe is not supported.
+Remember that the Jetson Xavier NX still requires the SD/EMMC be plugged in when using this approach.

 ### Sources
 - https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit#intro